Skip to main content

 • historical data is exported or preserved

-• reconciliation is complete
+• reconciliation between old and new records is complete

 Questions to force into the buying process